hellerve/blog/wip/Atoms,_And_Why_Theyre_Useful.md

 designed as a signal value, the most-frequently used operation will be comparing it to other such values.

-Thus, the performance argument ties back into the semantic argument, and become a more general one: the more we know about what our data types will be used for and the more narrow our scope of operations on it, the more we can optimize our type to support just those operations.
+Thus, the performance argument ties back into the semantic argument, and becomes a more general one: the more we know about what our data types will be used for, and the more narrow our scope of operations on it, the better we can optimize our type to support just those operations.
 This is especially true for collection types—think bags versus lists versus sets versus trees—, but it generally applies to all kinds of types, even the most basic ones.